 Illinois' Evidence-Based Funding for Student Success Act (105 ILCS 5/18-8.15) substantially changed the delivery of state funding to school communities in Illinois.
 Under General State Aid, Illinois had a "foundation" level approach to funding, with grants employed to provide minimum funding levels or to support specific student populations.
 EBF consolidated five grant programs into a single funding stream, referred to as the Base Funding Minimum (BFM).
 This hold-harmless provision ensured that each school district could continue to rely on the level of funding it had received prior to EBF, while state appropriations above the BFM would be distributed based on need in the form of Tier Funding.
-Additionally, EBF legislation included a new requirement that all Organizational Units (school districts, laboratory schools, Regional Offices of Education (ROEs), and Intermediate Service Centers) plan specifically for the use of state funds.
+Additionally, EBF legislation included a new requirement that all Organizational Units (school districts, laboratory schools, Regional Offices of Education (ROEs), and Intermediate Service Centers) document their planned use of state funds.
 That plan is known as the EBF Spending Plan, and it is now completed within the annual budget form (for school districts) or via a standalone template (all other Organizational Units).

 Organizational Units have completed the EBF Spending Plan since fiscal year 2018, and the content of the plan has evolved over time.
 Critically, ISBE has not made prior spending plan responses available to the public.
 The required plan has therefore been of limited value for communicating priorities, informing local dialogue about equitable and evidence-based resource allocation, or understanding how Organizational Units are deploying state dollars.
 ISBE's 2020-2023 Strategic Plan sought to address these issues.
-Under the Priority Area of Strategic Resource Allocation, the plan asked ISBE staff to form an advisory group and identify opportunities for the plan to inform and support strategic resource allocation.
+Under the Priority Area of Strategic Resource Allocation, the plan asked ISBE staff to form an advisory group and identify opportunities for the spending plan to inform and support strategic resource allocation.
 Starting in late 2021, ISBE convened a cross-section of leaders from Organizational Units and advocacy organizations.
 (See Acknowledgments above.)
 The advisory group was tasked with three objectives: establish a value proposition, evaluate options for integrating the plan into another required report, and align the substance of the plan with the value proposition.

-After robust dialogue and careful consideration, the advisory group recommended that the EBF Spending Plan be integrated into the budget process.
-The plan will therefore appear as a new tab in the budget template beginning with the FY 2024 budget cycle (or as a standalone template for Organizational Units that do not submit budgets to ISBE).
-The remainder of this document provide directions and guidance for completing the plan.
+After robust dialogue and careful consideration, the advisory group recommended that the EBF Spending Plan be integrated into the budget process beginning with the FY 2024 budget cycle.
+The remainder of this document provides directions and guidance for completing the plan.
 Training opportunities will be announced in ISBE's Weekly Message and made available on ISBE's EBF Spending Plan webpage.
 Questions not answered in the available guidance can be directed to ebfspendingplan@isbe.net.